SONIA (Sterling Overnight Index Average) is an important

 We are the administrator for SONIA.
 That means we take responsibility for its governance and publication every London business day.

-SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions.
+SONIA is based on actual transactions and reflects the average of the interest rates that banks pay to borrow sterling overnight from other financial institutions and other institutional investors.